Exotic honey bee parasites

 The mites spend most of their life inside sealed brood cells where they multiply and feed on developing pupa.
 In lightly infested colonies this is the most likely place to find them.

-Female mites may also be found on adult bees.
+Female mites can also be found on adult bees.
 They often hide between the hardened abdominal segments closest to the thorax.
 The mites may be found on adult bees in overwintering colonies that have no honey bee brood.

 When this occurs, newly emerged adult bees with deformed wings, legs and abdomens may be found at the hive entrance.
 Patchy brood patterns may also be evident in advanced infestations.